obulka/electricipy/electricipy/README.md

 ## Setup

-1. Start the pigpio daemon by running `sudo systemctl enable pigpiod && sudo systemctl start pigpiod` on the raspberry pi.
-2. This project's dependencies are managed by pipenv.
+1. This project's dependencies are managed by pipenv.
 If you just want to run the project, run: `pipenv install`

-4. For development, enter the virtual environment by running: `pipenv shell`
+2. For development, enter the virtual environment by running: `pipenv shell`

-4. If it is your first time in the virtual environment run: `pipenv sync --dev`
+3. If it is your first time in the virtual environment run: `pipenv sync --dev`

 ## Examples